This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-If you’ve tried baked salmon in foil or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this baked salmon in foil recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

 If you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see!